ben-kemister/development-cheat-sheets/_tools/jekyll.md

 Jekyll is a Ruby tool which can generate static websites and blogs using plain text files.

+# Running (Locally)

+You can run Jekyll locally by using the follinwg command `bundle exec jekyll serve`

 # Configuration ( `_config.yml`)

 ## baseurl